Call 911 in an Emergency or if You or Someone Else is in Imminent Danger

 - Other harassing behaviors.

-Any escalation of stalking behaviors is cause for concern and steps should be taken to protect safety, including reporting incidents to law enforcement, Cal State LA Title IX Officer or campus security authorities, and calling 911 if there is a threat of imminent danger.
+Any escalation of stalking behaviors is cause for concern and steps should be taken to protect safety, including reporting incidents to law enforcement, Cal State LA Title IX Officer, or campus security authorities, and calling 911 if there is a threat of imminent danger.

 For a closer look at one possible stalking scenario, take a look at Stalking 1 by Student Success:

-Many individuals have the misconception that stalking is more annoyance than crime.
+Many individuals have the misconception that stalking is more annoyance than a crime.
 They're mistaken.
 Stalking is more than a nuisance.
 It is a crime that is a serious threat to personal safety.
 Episodes may last for years, escalate without intervention, and result in significant emotional, physical, and financial hardship.
 When violence is involved, stalking often results in lethal acts.

 Criminal stalking is defined by California Penal Code §646.9.
 It states “Any person who willfully, maliciously, and repeatedly follows or willfully and maliciously harasses another person and who makes a credible threat with the intent to place that person in reasonable fear for his or her safety, or the safety of his or her immediate family is guilty of the crime of stalking.”

-Stalking cases can involve additional crimes and threatening behaviors, including: identity theft; terrorism or criminal threats; vandalism; disclosing personal information about the victim to others; domestic violence; sexual assault; violation of protective/restraining orders; kidnapping; and murder.
+Stalking cases can involve additional crimes and threatening behaviors, including identity theft; terrorism or criminal threats; vandalism; disclosing personal information about the victim to others; domestic violence; sexual assault; violation of protective/restraining orders; kidnapping; and murder.

 Stalking as Defined by CSU Policies